oliviermasson/snapomatic/README.md

     >> Database TSTU is open
     >> Opening database UATU
     >> Database UATU is open

+A final summary of confirmed failovers is then printed.

     Results:
     Database HRU failover complete
     Database BIU failover complete